anusha-murali/anusha-murali.github.io/CS124/fundamentals_problems.md

       Your task is to prove that TwistedBubbleSort also correctly sorts every array.
 (While not necessary, you may assume for simplicity that the elements of $A$ are all distinct.)

-   - Explain in plain English why TwistedBubbleSort is different from BubbleSort.
+    (a) Explain in plain English why TwistedBubbleSort is different from BubbleSort.

      TwistedBubbleSort() compares $A[i]$ to $A[j]$ for *every* $i$ and $j$ and swaps them if $A[i] < A[j]$, while regular bubble sort only compares and swaps *adjacent elements* $A[j]$ and $A[j+1]$.